Big Brother Brasil 7: Future Appearances

 In 2010, Fani Pacheco was contender to be a competitor on Big Brother Brasil 10, but ultimately did not return, eventually in 2013 she returned in Big Brother Brasil 13 and finished in 6th place.

 In 2017, Flávia Viana appeared in A Fazenda 9, she won the competition.

-In 2020, Íris Stefanelli appeared on Big Brother Brasil 20 as a model in a activity.
+In 2020, Íris Stefanelli appeared on Big Brother Brasil 20 as a model in an activity.

 In 2021, Íris Stefanelli appeared in No Limite 5, she finished the competition in 10th place.

 In 2022, Íris Stefanelli appeared in Bake Off Celebridades 2, she finished the competition in 13th place.